You know that your business depends on leads. Without leads, you can’t get new customers. And without new customers, your business can’t grow.

 Manual systems are inefficient at handling the scope of work required to take care of incoming prospects.
 The automated equivalent of organizing business cards or sticking color-coded post-it notes to monitors is a lead management platform.
 It will help you store customer information, create profiles for each customer, and track, plan, or initiate interactions throughout every stage of the marketing funnel.

 Why is lead management important?

 Lead management is a must for businesses of any size.
-Here are three major reasons lead management is important.
+Here are five major reasons it’s so important.

-And a lead management system can take that to the next level because it can track leads automatically (depending on the marketing channel) and automate some of the follow-up for you.
+And a lead management system can take that to the next level because it can track leads automatically (depending on the marketing channel) and automate some of the follow-ups for you.